magento/devdocs/src/guides/v2.2/contributor-guide/contributing.md

 We use the [fork and pull](#forks-and-pull-requests) model to contribute to the Magento 2 codebase.
 This method allows contributors to maintain their own copy of the forked codebase, which can be easily synced with the main copy.
 The forked repository is then used to submit a pull request to the base repository to merge a set of changes from the fork into the main repository.

 Contributions can take the form of new components or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.
-We also recommend creating pull requests to back-port and forward-port (up-ports) your code changes to other releases as needed.
-See [Porting code contributions across Magento versions](#porting).

 The Community Engineering Team reviews all issues and contributions submitted by the community developers.
 During the review we might require clarifications from the contributor.
 If there is no response from the contributor in two weeks (14 days) time, the issue is closed.